-Abigail began her career of government service as a federal law enforcement officer working narcotics and money laundering cases with the US Postal Inspection Service.
+Abigail began her career of public service as a federal law enforcement officer working narcotics and money laundering cases with the US Postal Inspection Service.
 Following her love of country, public service, and languages, Abigail joined the CIA as an Operations Officer.
 She traveled and lived abroad collecting intelligence, managing assets, and overseeing high-profile programs in service to the United States.
 In 2014, Abigail left government service to begin a career in the private sector and bring her and her family back home to Virginia.
 Working at EAB – Royall & Company, Abigail has worked with colleges and universities to create diverse student bodies, increase graduation rates, and break down financial barriers to higher education.

 Abigail grew up in Short Pump, in Henrico County.
 She attended J.R.
 Tucker High School’s Spanish immersion program, served as a Senate Page for US Senator Chuck Robb (D-VA), and graduated from the University of Virginia.
 After college, Abigail moved to Germany and earned her MBA from a dual-degree German-American program between the GISMA business school and Purdue University.

 Abigail and her husband, Adam, live with their children in Glen Allen.